larammerce/docs/8.x/theme-development/products.md

 </div>
 ```

-With the help of the following command in the terminal, you can return to the default theme and see the following example in the default theme in order:
+With the help of the following command in the terminal, you can return the code state to the default theme and see the following example in the default theme:

 ```bash
 git checkout -- public/views/product-single.blade.php
 ./deploy.sh
 ```

-**NOTE:** you are free at the front of the site and can use different modules and methods.
+**NOTE:**  It is important to mention that you are absolutely free to manage and design any of the template pages using Larammerce methods and helpers.
+So please feel free to make your pages and be aware of the page naming.